nthonybruno/funemploy/README.md

 # FunEmploy
 A smarter way to job hunt.
 (In the works, project started 7/6/2022)

+## Elevator Pitch
+FunEmploy puts the fun back into the job search process by taking the work out of it.
+Getting a job has become a full time job.
+This project will automate the job search process by bringing relevant listings directly to the user across various job-posting platforms.
+It addresses the problem the average job-seeker faces of tediously sifting through job postings across multiple sites to find relevant listings that match the seeker's interests, experience and salary expectations.
+Better yet, FunEmploy offers email and SMS notifications on new job postings across sites.
+FunEmploy brings relevant jobs right to the user, and with the notification system they can be one of the first to apply.

+## Design Premise
+Site connectors fetch semi-relevant job postings from numerous job sites based on user descretion (Experience Level, Title, Location, etc.) -> Filter Algorithm applies second layer of filtering so user only sees hyper relevant listings -> Notification system alerts user of relevant listings (Twilio SMS, SMTP Email) -> Automated background scan regularly checks for new listings, alerts user if/when -> Front End (FunEmploy.net)

 ## Up Next
 1. Begin building FunEmploy core app functionality
    1. [Startup.jobs](https://startup.jobs/) connector (Web Scraping w/ Python)